-It is difficult to predict the timing and cost of development activities, which are subject to many uncertainties and risks, including inconclusive or negative results, slow patient enrollment, adverse side effects, difficulties in the formulation or manufacture of study drugs and the lack of drug-candidate efficacy.
+It is difficult to predict the timing and cost of development activities, which are subject to many uncertainties and risks, including inconclusive or negative results, slow patient enrollment, adverse side effects and difficulties in the formulation or manufacture of study drugs and lack of drug-candidate efficacy.
 In addition, clinical development is subject to government oversight and regulations that may change without notice.
-We expect our research and development expense to be higher in 2023 than in 2022 as our clinical programs advance.
+We expect our research and development expense to be higher in 2024 than in 2023 as we add new clinical trials and our existing trials enroll more patients.
 Research and development spending in future years will depend on the outcome of our pre-clinical and clinical trials and our development plans.